Klumb3r/IGCD-Enhancements/README.md

 This user script for [Tampermonkey](https://www.tampermonkey.net/) enhances the experience on the Internet Game Cars Database (IGCD) website.
 It provides the following features:

-* **Shows Vehicle Make Logo:** Displays the logo of the vehicle's manufacturer next to the title for easier identification.
+* **Shows vehicle make logo:** Displays the logo of the vehicle's make next to the title for easier identification.
-* **Makes Title Elements Clickable:** Turns the year, make, and model in the vehicle title into clickable links for quick searches on IGCD.
+* **Makes title elements (year, make, model) and additional info (Surname, Chassis, Extra info) clickable:** Turns these text elements into clickable links for quick searches on IGCD.
-* **Makes Additional Info Clickable:** Transforms the text following "Surname:", "Chassis:", and "Extra info:" into clickable links for searching IGCD.

 ## Installation